abemscac/pies-doc/docs/vue3/unwrap-nested-ref.md

 }
 ```

 In this example, mutating any property inside `user.friend.child` will cause the component to re-render, while mutating any other property will not.
-The same rule applies to `ref()` as well.
+In this case, using `ref()` would be slight better because by seeing `.value`, you'll know that it's probably a `Ref<T>` (but not guaranteed).
+Still, it's recommended to avoid such pattern for better maintainability.